-If you do not have access to the Provider Portal Data Submission Tool or have additional questions, contact your Provider Relations Representative.
+If you do not have access to the Data Submission Tool on the Provider Portal or have additional questions, contact your Provider Relations Representative.

-For additional CBI resource information please visit the Alliance's CBI Resources Website, or contact your Provider Relations Representative.
+For additional CBI resource information, please visit the CBI Resources page on the Alliance provider website or contact your Provider Relations Representative.